Overview

 Trade and investment

-Australia has a modest trade and investment relationship with Cook Islands.
-Our two-way goods and services trade was valued at approximately AUD104 million in 2023.
-Australia’s key exports were recreational travel, boats and floating structures and alcoholic beverages; and the key import was crustaceans as well as recreational and business travels.
+Australia has a modest trade and investment relationship with the Cook Islands.
+Our two-way goods and services trade was valued over $250 million in 2025.
+Australia’s key exports to and imports from the Cook Islands, were recreational and business-related travels.

-Cook Islands ratified PACER Plus on 14 October 2020, becoming the eighth country to have ratified the agreement (Australia, New Zealand, Samoa, Kiribati, Tonga, Solomon Islands, Niue and Cook Islands).
-Cook Islands was the final ratification required to trigger the entry into force of PACER Plus, which occurred on 13 December 2020.
+Cook Islands ratified the Pacific Agreement on Closer Economic Relations Plus (PACER Plus) on 14 October 2020, becoming the eighth signatory after Australia, New Zealand, Samoa, Kiribati, Tonga, Solomon Islands and Niue.
+Cook Islands’ ratification was the final step required to trigger the entry into force of the PACER Plus, which occurred on 13 December 2020.

-PACER Plus is supporting Parties to become more active partners in, and beneficiaries of, regional and global trade, for example through developing common protocols and guidelines to facilitate trade.
-As a trade and development agreement, PACER Plus includes a regional framework for trade related assistance.
-The framework brings with it Australian and New Zealand support to improve long term trade practices in the Pacific.
+PACER Plus is supporting Parties to become more active partners in, and beneficiaries of, regional and global trade.
+It includes a regional framework for trade related assistance, through which Australia and New Zealand provide support to improve long term trade practices in the Pacific.

 High-level visits and meetings

-• Nov 2023: Prime Minister the Hon Anthony Albanese and Minister for International Development and the Pacific the Hon Pat Conroy visited Cook Islands to attend the 52nd Pacific Islands Forum Leaders’ Meeting.
+- November 2023: Prime Minister Albanese and then-Minister for International Development and the Pacific Pat Conroy visited Cook Islands to attend the 52nd Pacific Islands Forum Leaders' Meeting.

-• June 2023: Their Excellencies General the Honourable David Hurley AC DSC (Retd) and Mrs Linda Hurley travelled to Cook Islands and met with His Excellency Sir Tom Marsters KBE, King’s Representative to the Cook Islands.
+- June 2023: Their Excellencies General the Hon David Hurley AC DSC (Retd) and Mrs Linda Hurley travelled to Cook Islands and met with His Excellency Sir Tom Marsters KBE, King's Representative to the Cook Islands.